qhzhang95/qhzhang95.github.io/_pages/about.md

   - /about.html
 ---

 [Qihang Zhang](https://www.bme.cuhk.edu.hk/new/zhangqihang.php) is a Research Assistant Professor at [Laser Metrology and Biomedicine (LAMB) Lab](https://www.lambcuhk.org/), The Chinese University of Hong Kong.
+His research interests focus on **scattering optical inspection** for biomedical imaging, nanostructure metrology, and manufacturing process control.

-His research interests focus on AI + Optics, specifically, **computational scattering optics** on biomedical imaging, nanostructure metrology and manufacturing inspection.
+His research interests focus on scattering-based optical inspection on biomedical imaging, nanostructure metrology and manufacturing process control.

 News
 ------